Krittika05/artwebsite/README.md

-# Vincent van Gogh — A Starry Night Gallery
+# Vincent Van Gogh — A Starry Night Gallery

 A stunning tribute gallery celebrating the life, works, and legacy of Vincent van Gogh.
 Immerse yourself in the swirling skies, golden light, and emotional depth of one of history's greatest artists.